Management of LCL/FAK containers during the 2021-22 Brown marmorated stink bug (BMSB) risk season

 Complete all fields on each tab on the form noting that some fields marked by an asterisk (*) are mandatory and some fields may be populated from a drop-down box.
 For questions with a drop-down box, make sure to select the answer from the drop-down box.
 For further help and tips about the fields, hover the mouse cursor over the field’s information icon.

-As part of the registration process, the department will provide Master Consolidators with an email containing your MC ID, a temporary password and a link to the online declaration form to set your own password.
+As part of the registration process, the department will provide Master Consolidator users with an email containing your MC ID, a temporary password and a link to the online declaration form to set your own password.
+You must use your own unique login to lodge a MC declaration.

 MC declarations will be monitored throughout the season for non-compliance including monitoring of withdrawals.
-Where continued non-compliance is found, the department may direct all future LCL/FAK containers for that MC ID for onshore treatment, or subject to full assessment of all import declarations, or export.
+Where continued non-compliance is found, the department may direct all future LCL/FAK containers for that MC ID for full assessment of all import declarations, onshore treatment or export.

-Detailed instructions on how to login and lodge a Master Consolidator Declaration Form are available in the Downloads section of this page.
+Detailed instructions on how to login and lodge a Master Consolidator Declaration Form are available below.

 |How to lodge a Master Consolidator Declaration Form for LCL/FAK containers PDF||5||292 KB|